clap-rs/clap/clap_derive/examples/README.md

 ### [Author, description, and version from `Cargo.toml`](from_crate.rs)

-How to derive a author, description, and version from Cargo.toml
+How to derive the author, description, and version from Cargo.toml